ouravantgarde/red-rainbow/competitors.md

 %-st**Tier** : Greater

-%-st**Weight** : Normal
+%-st**Weight** : Heavy

 %-st**Health** : 4000

-%-fdSaponificare are colorful beings that help keep the artificial expanses of Noxipolis clean, and it knows the place needs it with you around.
+%-fdSaponificare are colorful beings that help keep the artificial expanses of Noxipolis clean, and it knows the place really needs it.

 %-se\[-\] **Abilities**

-Saponificare use soap to create obstacles.
-Passively, they release %%pa**Bubbles**++% around them, at a rate of 2 bubbles a second.
-Any corpses near them will be visited and melted into 5 bubbles.
-These bubbles deal 10 light damage.
-Any bubbles it creates pop immediately if it is snared, or can be popped with any weapon.
-Saponificare may also %%at**Wiggle**++% to rapidly generate bubbles, at a rate of 10 a second.

-Saponificare's main ability is %%pa**Clean**++%.
-It will steady and stop moving, producing 3 bubbles a second, and becoming immune to falters and most snares.
-All bubbles in the arena will then begin sparkling, indicating they now deal 30 normal damage and can not be popped.
-The bubbles are now in Saponificare's full control.

-When **Clean** is used, bubbles automatically coordinate into patterns, floating swiftly into their desired position before assuming the defined speed, including those newly created.
-The patterns are infinite, and simply use as many bubbles as available.

-%%at**Spray**++% - All bubbles stand still for a second before rapidly firing at Avnlyla's position.
-If they miss, will stop moving after a bit of travel.
+Saponificare wander around the action, and each of it's heads will choose one of threes attack every 4 seconds.

+It may %%at**Rinse**++% for 2 seconds, spraying a ranged beam of water that applies a stacking 1 light DoT every third-second exposed.
+Any amount of this debuff causes Avnlyla to heal all enemies around her for 5x the damage she takes, and lasts 5 seconds

+%%at**Squeak**++% instead sees a head chirp, causing a colorful projectile to appear above its head which is fired with random deviation after a second and detonating if it hits or passes Avnlyla, dealing 40 normal damage as a small AoE.
+It will then detonate a larger AoE in the same place 4 more times over 4 seconds.

+%%at**Bubble++% will see a mouth release three bubbles.
+Bubbles float around ambiently, and can be popped with damage.

+It will occasionally begin %%pa**Cleaning**++%, lowering its body to the ground to sit for ten seconds.
+When **Clean** is used, it will generate 3 bubbles every second, and all bubbles start sparkling.
+Sparkling bubbles can't be popped and deal 30 normal damage.
+It will then send any bubbles present into any of the following patterns:

 %%at**Swirl**++% - The bubbles organize in concentric rings around Saponificare that revolve around it quickly.
 Each ring has an amount of bubbles equal to their order in the Fibonacci sequence, starting with the first ring of 3 bubbles, before a fair distance starting a ring of 5, and so forth.